70/LM-0098 - RENEWABLE ENERGY TECHNOLOGIES

 5. Energy from Biomass (6 hours lecture, 2 hours lab).
 Classification, availability and use of biomass.
 The biomass energy conversion technologies.
 Production of electricity and thermal energy through direct combustion systems.
 Steam power plants, biomass boilers and innovative technologies.
 Anaerobic digestion plants and biomethane production.
 Environmental, economic and social features concerning the energy use of biomass.

 6. Energy storage (1 hour lecture).
 Classification and main features of energy storage technologies

 The course has a total duration of 60 hours, 40 hours of lectures and 20 hours of practical exercises.
-On the basis of the “Manifesto degli Studi” of the University of Cagliari, the course will be done mainly with classroom lectures, integrated with online tools, according to the decisions of the University management.
-The discussion of plant schemes and figures will be done with the use of Power Point presentations.
+On the basis of the “Manifesto degli Studi” of the University of Cagliari, the course will be done in blended mode, with classroom and online lectures, according to the decisions of the University management.
+The lectures are held mainly through the use of a virtual whiteboard and Power Point presentations.
 The practical exercises are solved in the classroom by the teacher and concern the design and the performance evaluation of the different renewable energy systems.
 For each topic, the teacher will assign to the students a specific homework which includes practical problems about the different renewable energy technologies, which represents the basis for the oral discussion during the final examination.